 It kills her to this that in this economy, hard-working Americans are being taken advantage of by such false advertising; our dreams of looking out best is being exploited by someone’s dreams of being rich from exploiting our insecurities and hopes for self-improvement.
 Yuck!

 A cream can get rid of cellulite.

 Fact: The latest research on cellulite has demonstrated anatomical differences between the deep tissue structures in men and women, explaining why women are getting more cellulite than men.
 Without getting too technical, we have under the skin a supporting “netlike” structure that holds together our tissue.
 The ones women have are more like “fishnets” and through the little openings tissue can herniate through, causing the appearance of cellulite.
 Men on the other hand, have a more uniform and solid mesh-like structure and there is little chance for herniation and the formation of cellulite.
 These structures are very deep and no cream can dissolve and remove cellulite from the body.

 Natural or organic ingredients are safer and more effective.

+If it is on the shelf and is “clinically proven” it is safe and effective.
 “Clinically proven” means the product has been approved by the U.S. Food and Drug Administration (FDA).

 Fact: There is a difference between clinically proven and FDA approved!
 Anyone can have a few people use their product, and share the results of what they did as clinical data.
 You can even twist the data to make it favorable to say, “Clinically proven.”
 Many cosmetics do not ever go through the FDA’s intensive review and approval process.
 They are not mandated to do so!
 Be careful!
 In addition to not working well, they can be harmful!

 We hope you enjoyed reading the facts about these popular skin myths.
 Learn more about ways to improve the health of your skin.

 Feel free to schedule an appointment with Dr. Kormeili to get personalized skin care tips.